omwadera/YouTube-Data-Analysis-Project/README.md

 #### Conclusion:
 This project provides valuable insights into YouTube channel performance and audience engagement, which can inform content strategy and optimization efforts.

-### How to Run:
-1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Open and run the `youtube_data_analysis.ipynb` notebook in a Jupyter environment.